To 2025 Race Day

 Go the extra mile this year, and join us at the Minnesota Mile!

-The Minnesota Mile course starts and finishes near Enger Tower and Enger Park Golf Course in Duluth.
+The Minnesota Mile course starts and finishes near Enger Tower and finishes near Enger Park Golf Course in Duluth.

 Pricing Structure (Adults)